 Curve platform liquidity providers receive the $CRV token as a reward for providing liquidity on select pools.
 This allows the protocol to incentivize certain token pairs.
 Vote locking boost is a key incentive for holding CRV.
 Through this, the liquidity providers can increase their daily CRV rewards.

-What will Curve’s future hold?
+What does Curve’s future hold?

-With more crypto adopters joining the ecosystem every day, it is safe to say that their desire for stability within decentralized financial systems is going to grow.
+Curve aims to be a bridge for liquidity in the DeFi ecosystem.
+With more crypto adopters joining the ecosystem every day, it is safe to say that a desire for stability within decentralized financial systems is going to grow.
 Curve offers rewards directly, as well as the opportunity of shaping the mechanism’s progress.
-Considering all of these elements it is safe to claim that Curve has some staying power.
+Considering all of these elements it is safe to assume that Curve has some staying power.

 Frequently asked questions